EDCD/EDMarketConnector/PLUGINS.md

 ### Journal Entry

-This gets called when EDMC sees a new entry in the game's journal.
-A special 'StartUp' event is sent when EDMC is started while the game is already running.
+This gets called when EDMC sees a new entry in the game's journal. `state` is a dictionary containing information about the Cmdr and their ship and cargo (including the effect of the current journal entry).

+A special 'StartUp' entry is sent if EDMC is started while the game is already running.
+In this case you won't receive initial events such as "LoadGame", "Rank", "Location", etc. However the `state` dictionary will reflect the cumulative effect of these missed events.

 ```
-def journal_entry(cmdr, system, station, entry):
+def journal_entry(cmdr, system, station, entry, state):
     if entry['event'] == 'FSDJump':
         # We arrived at a new system!
         if 'StarPos' in entry: